omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
+- can create a notifications model
+  - would only hold count of notifications
+  - count can be an aggregate sum of requests currently and later any other things like messages etc.
 - create edit group page to allow changing of group name
   - can also possibly combine add/delete athletes to group on this page
 - can load all future/recent/etc. workouts for all athletes on user_page visit then filter them in template instead of causing